digiltd/oh-rtd-test/Milight-Binding.md

     rgb			changes the color and brightness of your rgb bulbs discoMode		changes the discoMode for rgb bulbs discoSpeed		changes the speed of your chosen discoMode

+The following command type will be available with version 1.4.0 :
+    whiteMode           sets RGBW bulbs to white mode

 Limitations:
 The rgb bulbs do not support changing their saturation, so the colorpicker will only set the hue and brightness of it.